marc-marquez/football-analyst-heroku/README.md

 ## Design Choices

+* I decided to enable "useViewBoxReszing" for each of the dc.js charts.
+Responsiveness of charts when transitioning to resolutions less than 992px were less than ideal.
+Using the viewbox resizing parameter allowed for a better UI experience.

 ## Running the tests

-Product testing was run manually and can be found [here](need link)
+Product testing was run manually and can be found [here](https://docs.google.com/spreadsheets/d/1JuIEZ_lForOe0CpePoWHY-vdiUOLn1gA_eFDugBtlLE/edit?usp=sharing)

 ### Test Descriptions